 British Embassy in Podgorica (see

-Where to get help) for a Commonwealth emergency travel document, which will enable travel to the nearest Australian diplomatic mission.
+Where to get help) for a Commonwealth emergency travel document, which will allow you to travel to the nearest Australian Embassy.

 Money and valuables